CarterNelms/amateur_sports_league/USER_STORIES.md

 * Admin chooses to add a sport from the main menu
 * Admin is prompted for the name of the sport, how many teams are allowed, and how big each team can be

-## Admin manages sports in his leage
+## Admin manages sports in his league

 As an admin
 In order to manage existing sports